dima-iholkin/RespectMyEyes-VSCode/README.md

 ## VS Code's UI customization

 <details>
+  <p>This is outdated and I'm going to improve it eventually.</p>

-  If you've found something different from your setup in my screenshots above, here are some important settings from my <code>settings.json</code> file.
+  <p>If you've found something different from your setup in my screenshots above, here are some important settings from my <code>settings.json</code> file.</p>

   ```jsonc
   // settings.json